rancher/windows/terraform/internal/rancher/network/README.md

 terraform -chdir=terraform/internal/rancher/network plan --var="type=${NETWORK_TEMPLATE}"
 ```

+## Expectations On Address Spaces

+While not explicitly required for this module to function, this module validates that the `address_space` is in the format `10.X.0.0/16`.

+This encodes the expectation that all other modules in this repository must have a **unique address space within `10.0.0.0/24`** to instantiate their resources.

+This simplifies adding cross-module features such as support for [network peering](https://en.wikipedia.org/wiki/Peering) that is necessary for more complex setups that require that servers share a common network (i.e. Active Directory).

 ## State of Support

 **The Rancher Windows team does not support these Terraform modules in any official capacity.**